Christmas is the best time of the year. There’s time off with family, everyone’s filled with the Christmas spirit, and of course, there’s Santa Claus.

 Kids’ Christmas Craft Ideas

-Crafting is another way to add in lots of fun!
-It’s also great for working on scissors skills, following directions, and creativity!
+Crafting the perfect way to get into the spirit of Christmas!
+It’s also great for working on scissors skills, following directions, and creativity.
 Here are some of our favorite Christmas crafts for kids:

 Reindeer Headband Craft – Just like Rudolph’s nose, this reindeer headband craft for kids will also glow!
 It’s a perfect addition to any holiday outfit and is simple enough for even the youngest elves to help make.